-To prevent transmission damage, use the P (Park) or R (Reverse) position only when the vehicle is completely stopped.
+Use the P (Park) position only when the vehicle is completely stopped.

-Use the P (Park) shift selector position when the vehicle is parked or when starting the engine.
+Use the P (Park) selector position when the vehicle is parked or when starting the engine.
 Make sure the vehicle is completely stopped.
-The brake pedal should be depressed to move the shift selector from N (Neutral) or any drive position to P (Park).
+The brake pedal should be depressed to move the selector lever from N (Neutral) or any drive position to P (Park).
 Apply the parking brake.
-When parking on a hill, apply the parking brake first, then move the shift selector into the P (Park) position.
+When parking on a hill, apply the parking brake first, then shift the selector lever into the P (Park) position.